vtex-apps/admin-pages/README.md

 ### Dynamic Schema

 Add to your component a function `getSchema`, that will have the logic to dynamically create the schema need to build your component structure.
-The Page Editor will call that function each time that the page form has a change to its state, that enables to add and remove fields from the schema, like the example bellow.
+The Page Editor will call that function each time that the page form has a change to its state, which enables to add and remove fields from the schema, like the example below.

 ```
 import { range, map, clone, indexBy, prop } from 'ramda'